jeancochrane/jeancochrane.com/content/blog/safe-set-not-null-postgres.md

 3. Update `pg_catalog.pg_attributes` to set `attnotnull = TRUE` for the column

 That's it!
 Pretty easy, and actually quite fast, except for the full-table scan.
-If we can replace the second step with a check that leverages indexes, we can speed up the oeration to the point where it executes basically instantly.
+If we can replace the second step with a check that leverages indexes instead of a full-table scan, we can speed up the operation to the point where it executes basically instantly.

 First, make sure you have an index on the column.
 If you don't have one, make one temporarily (remembering to use `CONCURRENTLY` so you don't issue another `ACCESS EXCLUSIVE` lock):